rcbops/rpc-openstack/scripts/leapfrog/README.md

 * Verify that the kilo deployment is healthy and at the latest version.
 * Perform Database housekeeping to prevent unnecessary migrations.

+### F5 Modifications

+In cases where an F5 is used to facilitate load balancing several monitors, virtual-servers and pools will need to be added or modified.
+While our F5 processing script will provide an actual diff on a per-environment basis, here are the high-level changes that will need to be made.

+###### ADD monitors:

+- Add the git repo pointed at the repo server on port 9418
+- Add the repo cache pointed at the repo server on port 3142
+- Add the novnc console pointed at the console containers on port 6080
+- Add an http monitor for the horizon containers on port 80

+###### ADD pools:

+- Add a new pool for galera on port 3306
+- Add a new pool for the git repo on port 9418
+- Add a new pool for the repo cache on port 3142
+- Add a new pool for the novnc console on port 6080

+###### MODIFY pools:

+- Update the horizon pool for port 443
+- Update the horizon pool to forward port 80 to 443

+###### ADD virtual-servers:

+- Add a new virtual-server for galera on port 3307
+- Add a new virtual-server for novnc on port 6080
+- Add a new virtual-server for novnc with SSL on port 6080
+- Add a new virtual-server for the git repo on port 9418
+- Add a new virtual-server for the repo cache on port 3142

+###### MODIFY virtual-servers:

+- Update the galera virtual-server for mirroring
+- Update the horizon virtual-server for an ssl cert

 ## Executing a leapfrog upgrade

 The first step is to checkout the RPC-O r14.2.0 tag.
 This will remove